 From time to time, we have provided an offer letter in connection with the commencement of employment of an executive officer based in the United States, which describes such executive officer's initial terms of employment.
-For example, in March 2014 we provided an offer letter to Mr. Miller that included his initial base salary and a hiring bonus of \$30,000, payable in connection with commencement of employment, and in April 2013 we provided an offer letter to Mr. Young that included his initial base salary and a hiring bonus of \$50,000, payable in connection with commencement of employment.
-In January 2012, we provided an offer letter to Ms. Hooper that included an initial base salary, a hiring bonus of \$125,000 payable in connection with the commencement of employment, and a retention bonus of \$62,500, payable on each of the six and twelve months following her commencement of employment of employment.
-However, the employment of each of Ms. Hooper, Mr. Miller and Mr. Young, as is the case for all of our employees based in the United States, is at-will and not governed by the terms of their respective offer letters.
+For example, in March 2015, we provided an offer letter to Dr. Smith, which was amended and restated in July 2015, that included her initial base salary, a hiring bonus of \$100,000 payable in connection with commencement of employment and a relocation bonus of \$190,000.
+In April 2013, we provided an offer letter to Mr. Young that included his initial base salary and a hiring bonus of \$50,000, payable in connection with commencement of employment.
+In January 2012, we provided an offer letter to Ms. Hooper that included an initial base salary, a hiring bonus of \$125,000 payable in connection with the commencement of employment and a retention bonus of \$125,000, with \$62,500 being paid on each of the six and twelve months following her commencement of employment.
+The employment of each of Ms. Hooper, Dr. Smith and Mr. Young, as is the case for all of our employees based in the United States, is at-will and not governed by the terms of their respective offer letters.